robwilds/custommodel/README.md

 # Alfresco AIO Project - SDK 4.5

-After cloning this repo, perform a mvn package to create JARS using the as-built configuration
+After cloning this repo, perform a mvn package to create JARS using the as-built configuration.

+the share jar is located in: custommodel-share/target/custommodel-share-1.0-SNAPSHOT.jar

+the content(platform) jar is located in: custommodel-platform/target/custommodel-platform-1.0-SNAPSHOT.jar

 refer to this tutorial to setup custom models: https://docs.alfresco.com/content-services/7.3/tutorial/platform/content-model/#adding-an-association